Tourism in Rwanda: King's Palace Museum

 The star attraction at King's Palace Museum, which is one of Rwanda’s eight national museums, is the sacred inyambo cows due to their staggeringly large horns.
 Throughout the day traditional singers lull the cows into a mellow state by belting poems, which is a ritual unique to Rwanda.

 The museum showcases a replica of a king's palace from the 15th century with a thatched roof, royal hut, and a fresh milk hut traditionally run by an unmarried woman.

-Tourists can also explore the colonial-style home that was once the royal residence of King Mutara III Rudahigwa in the mid 20th century.
+It contains the colonial-style home that was once the royal residence of King Mutara III Rudahigwa in the mid 20th century.
 The interior design strikingly blends Rwandan patterns with European-style furniture (some of which were actually owned by the king).

 Ethnographic Museum

-One of Africa's best collections of ethnological and archeological artifacts can be found in Rwanda's ethnographic museum, located about 130 kilometers south of Kigali in the Huye District.
+One of Africa's best collections of ethnological and archaeological artifacts can be found in Rwanda's ethnographic museum, located about 130 kilometers south of Kigali in the Huye District.
 Belgium gifted the museum to the city in 1989 in honor of the 25th anniversary of Rwandan independence.

 The ethnographic museum's seven galleries take visitors back in time to pre-colonial Rwanda.
 The galleries hold a collection of woven baskets, traditional garments made from animal hides, woven grass spears and bows, musical drums from hundreds of years ago, and old farming tools.

-Visitors can step inside an authentic royal home and learn how it was constructed.
 The museum also hosts live handicraft demonstrations.